Monday, December 27, 2010

 A Monkey Bay Christmas

-As the holiday season approached Pat (Mobetah) suggested and we collectively decided to get Christmas gifts for the family that lives here at the marina and looks after the owner's property.
-We are all close with the family, especially the children so we really looked forward to Christmas morning.
-Below is a link to pictures of our Christmas day.
-We all delighted in watching the family open their gifts and then playing with the children for awhile.
+As the holiday season approached, Pat (Mobetah) suggested, and we collectively decided to get Christmas gifts for the family that lives here at the marina and looks after the owner's property.
+We are all close with the family, especially the children, so we really looked forward to Christmas morning.
+Below is a link to pictures of our Christmas Day.
+We all delighted in watching the family open their gifts and then playing with the children for a while.

 Terry and Sandy (Gambit II)